Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/00-getting-started.md

 ### Sign-in to the GitHub Enterprise Account

-1. In the Skillable browser, login to the GitHub Enterprise account.
+1. In the Skillable browser, navigate to the [GitHub Universe Enterprise](https://github.com/enterprises/ghuniverse) login webpage.
+1. Login to the GitHub Enterprise account.
 When prompted, choose to stay signed-in.
 1. In Visual Studio Code, click the **GitHub Copilot** icon (lower right) and select **Setup Copilot**.
 1. On the **Sign in to use GitHub Copilot** screen, select **Continue with GitHub**.
 A new browser window will open.
 For **Select user to authorize Visual Studio Code**, click **Continue** for the **GitHub Universe Enterprise** account.
 1. For **Authorize Visual Studio Code**, select **Authorize Visual-Studio-Code**.